evelynlie/Secure-MCPI-API-Communication-using-Encrypt-Then-Mac/README.md

 - Phase 2:
     - Implement HMAC authentication generation in Python
     - Assist Evelyn in fixing minor bugs for RSA encryption in Python
+- Phase 3:
+    - Demonstrate an unsecure network between the client and the server on Kali Linux with Burpsuite.
+    - Provide an explanation about the changes made into the Java and Python files.

 ### Evelyn Lie, s3951140 (Github Username: eve-s3951140)
 - Phase 1:
     - Wrote a brief overview of the Encrypt-and-MAC technique along with its pros and cons.
-    - Provide a simple and straight-forward explanation about Asymmetric Encryption and Message Authentication Code (MAC), with references.
+    - Provide a simple and straight-forward explanation and the pros and cons about Asymmetric Encryption and Message Authentication Code (MAC).
 - Phase 2:
     - Create a RSA and HMAC key generation in Java to be sent into Python.
-        - The RSA key size is specified in 2048 bits and HMAC key size is 256 bits.
     - Complete Implementation of RSA encryption in Python and decryption in Java using several functions, assisted by Kent in dealing minor bugs.
     - Implement HMAC calculation in Java to be compared with the one generated in Python.
 If the HMAC value from Python and Java is different, the message will not be decrypted since the authenticity and integrity of the message has been corupted.
+- Phase 3:
+    - Demonstrate the secure plugin we have implemented in Kali Linux with Burpsuite.

 ### Edward Lim Padmajaya, s3951140 (Github Username: EdwardLimPadmajaya)
 - Phase 1:
     - Wrote a brief introduction to CCA and basic terminologies.